raganwald/raganwald.github.com/index.md

 ## Who I am

 *“Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.”*
-—<small>Michael Cucci, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty</small>
+—<span style="font-size:0.8em">Michael Cucci, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty</span>

 I am technical; I ship products; and I grow engineering collaboratively.
 I have led teams from four to forty-five people; I've led through growth in size and complexity from startup-in-a-room to IPO and beyond with gloablly distributed teams; I've led engineering-wide changes to structure, process, tooling, and platforms.